Weiyu-Kong/CS3604-SE-Course-Test/README.md

 # Check if it works (might have to restart shell)
 gui-test --help

+# If you have installed before, then upgrade
+uv tool upgrade ieee-gui
 ```

 ### Step 3: Start the browser (before running tests)